Enrico Palandri: Biography

 Palandri graduated with a degree in Dramaturgy from the DAMS (The Disciplines of Art, Music and Theatre) school at the University of Bologna, where he studied with Gianni Celati, Giuliano Scabia and Umberto Eco.

 During the Movement of 1977 in Italy, he curated a book on Radio Alice, Fatti Nostri with Carlo Rovelli, Maurizio Torrealta and Claudio Piersanti.
 Palandri’s first novel, Boccalone, is also set in Bologna during this same timeframe.
 The novel was published in 1979 through L’erba voglio press, run by Elvio Fachinelli, and then republished various times by Feltrinelli and Bompiani.

 Palandri moved to London in 1980, where he worked as a language coach for the Royal Opera House and as a journalist (collaborating with RAI, the BBC and numerous newspapers).

 In 1993, Palandri was given a Writing Residency post at the University College (London).
 As of 2003, he also taught a semester each year at Ca' Foscari University of Venice..
-He still holds the posts of Writer in Residence and Professor of Modern European Literature at the UCL.
+Presently, he is Professor Emeritus of Modern European Literature at the UCL.

-Palandri has given talks on literature at universities in South America, Russia, China and Taiwan.
+Palandri has given talks on literature at universities in many European Countires, North and South America, Middle East, Russia, China and Taiwan.
 Palandri’s novels, articles and essays have appeared in multiple languages and have received numerous prizes (Fenice Europa, Dessi’, Mastronardi, etc.).
 In 2003, he was conferred the title of “Commendatore” in the Order of the Star of Italian Solidarity for his cultural contributions by Italian President Carlo Azeglio Ciampi.